 Primary prevention approaches work to change environmental factors and social norms known to contribute to sexual violence (ex. sexism, media and marketing practices, technology, harmful use of alcohol, etc.), while also promoting healthy relationships, consent and fostering safer spaces and strong communities.

 Over $1.5M has been awarded to groups across Nova Scotia through the Prevention Innovation Fund.
-This fund is meant to support community-based primary prevention initiatives, expand best practices, better research & evaluation, and better use of technology; assist youth groups to reach out to peers in innovative ways; support marginalized populations including African Nova Scotians, First Nations, and the LGBTQIA2S+ community.
+This fund is meant to support community-based primary prevention initiatives, expand best practices, better research & evaluation, and better use of technology; assist youth groups to reach out to peers in innovative ways; support marginalized communities, including African Nova Scotian, Indigenous, and LGBTQIA2S+ communities.

-Funded projects are working towards some of the following outcomes:
+Funded projects work towards some of the following outcomes: